-- No see-through garments. - Designed so that the neckline does not reveal cleavage. - Designed to cover all undergarments. - Fit properly- no oversized or overly tight tops. - No tank top/undershirt can be worn as a shirt.
+- No cut off tops.
+(No midriff can be showing) - No sleeveless garments. - No see-through garments. - Designed so that the neckline does not reveal cleavage. - Designed to cover all undergarments. - Fit properly- no oversized or overly tight tops. - No tank top/undershirt can be worn as a shirt.